matt-allan/laravel-code-style/README.md

 ## Configuration

-The default configuration is published as `.php_cs` in the project root.
+The default configuration is published as `.php-cs-fixer.dist.php` in the project root.
 You can customize this file to change options such as the paths searched or the fixes applied.

 ### Paths